Los Angeles COVID-19 Dashboard

 Hover over a city/neighborhood below to see the rate of cases per 100,00 people, the total number of cases, 1-day growth rate of cases, the total number of deaths and neighborhood characteristics include the population over 65, the percent of people without health insurance, the population living below the federal poverty line, and the rate of asthma-related ER visits per 1,000 people.

 Hover over the line graphs below to see the number of reported cases, hospitalizations, and deaths by date.
 Note that data is cumulative – meaning that each new day includes all of the cases, hospitalizations and deaths reported for all previous days.

 *Cases by Race/Ethnicity exclude Long Beach and Pasadena.
-102150 cases and 20deaths are being investigated to determine race/ethnicity.
+176207 cases and 37 deaths are being investigated to determine race/ethnicity.

 Why are These Variables Important